paulzoltan/comp-gen-react/README.md

-# Comp-Gen
+# Comp-Gen-React

-Comp-Gen is a command-line tool for generating React components with optional TypeScript and CSS support.
+Comp-Gen-React is a command-line tool for generating React components with optional TypeScript and CSS support.
 It allows you to quickly create a new React component with a single command.

 ## Installation

-Comp-Gen can be installed globally via npm:
+Comp-Gen-React can be installed globally via npm:

 ```
-npm install -g comp-gen
+npm install -g comp-gen-react
 ```

 ## Usage

-To use Comp-Gen, simply type `comp-gen` followed by the name of the component you want to create.
+To use Comp-Gen-React, simply type `comp-gen-react` followed by the name of the component you want to create.
 You can use the following options to customize your component:

 - `-t, --typescript`: Use TypeScript
 - `-T, --no-typescript`: Don't use TypeScript